-- Organizes care and sets appropriate priorities of care for two medical patients. - Requests assistance when abilities are exceeded. - Displays confidence at the bedside. - Sets limits on inappropriate requests. - Begins to intervene when others put the patient's safety in jeopardy. - Begins to assume responsibility for debriefing sessions.
+- Organizes care and sets appropriate priorities of care for two medical patients. - Requests assistance when abilities are exceeded. - Displays confidence at the bedside. - Sets limits on inappropriate requests. - Begins to intervene when the patient's safety is in jeopardy. - Begins to assume responsibility for debriefing sessions. - Manages time such that nursing care is performed in a safe and timely manner.